mahlenmorris/VCVRack/Memory.md

 * * playback quickly fades up and plays for LENGTH milliseconds.
 * * the counter is incremented by one.
 If that counter is now greater than or equal to COUNT, then playback stops, otherwise we move to POSITION and play again for LENGTH (which is reread) milliseconds.
+* **CLOCK as Gate: Plays only while CLOCK is high (LENGTH and COUNT ignored)**
+* CLOCK is treated like a Gate:
+* * playback quickly fades out and stops (if already in progress)
+* * the playhead moves to POSITION
+* * a trigger is output at TRIG
+* * While CLOCK goes high, Fixation will play.
+* * When CLOCK goes low, Fixation stops playing.

+#### Position CURRENT Output
+This is a two-channel output indicating the current position of the play head:
+* The first channel is the position from 0.0V to 10.0V.
+This can be useful as an input [phasor](https://github.com/mhetrick/hetrickcv/blob/master/docs/Topics/Phasors.md) which [some modules](https://library.vcvrack.com/?query=phasor&brand=HetrickCV&tag=&license=) can use to great effect for controlling other Ruminate and Fixation play heads.
+* The second channel is the position in seconds from the start.

 #### TRIG Output
 This will output a short trigger whenever the play head starts playing from a POSITION.
 This can be useful for starting an envelope around the sound that Fixation outputs.

 Note that this will likely NOT be precisely the same as when a CLOCK is received (in STYLE's that use CLOCK), because Fixation will quickly fade down the audio it's currently playing before starting the next playback.
 See the [Click Avoidance](#click-avoidance) section for more detail.